telerik/xaml-docs/controls/raddataform/how-to/integrate-with-radgridview.md

 # Integrate RadDataForm with RadGridView

-##

 The __RadDataForm__ is may be fully integrated with the __RadGridView__ control.
 A great implementation would be to benefit from it in the RowDetails representation.

 For the purpose of this tutorial we will first create a class - Employee.
-In order to update the items of the grid once the corresponding field in the RadDataForm has been changed, we will implement the INotifyPropertyChanged Interface.
+In order to update the items of the grid once the corresponding field in the RadDataForm has been changed, we will implement the **INotifyPropertyChanged** Interface.

-#### __C#__
+#### __[C#] Example 1: Creating an Employee Class that Implements INotifyPropertyChanged__

 {{region raddataform-integrate-with-radgridview_0}}